Mexico Wellness Retreats Girls Trip: San Pancho and Tulum Yoga Picks

 Planning a girls trip to Mexico for yoga, sound baths, temazcals, and recovery?
 The best wellness retreats in San Pancho and Tulum, plus what to pack and book.

-Sometimes you need a girls trip that is not about cocktails and dancing until 3 am.
-Sometimes you need a girls trip where you do sunrise yoga, get a real massage, eat plant-based food someone else cooked, and remember who you are when you are not refilling someone elses water bottle.
+Sometimes a girls trip isn't supposed to be cocktails-and-dancing-til-3-am.
+Sometimes you need the kind of trip where someone else cooks the food, the yoga is at sunrise, and you remember who you are when you're not refilling somebody else's water bottle.
+Tía Rosa calls these mine "trips de retorno" - trips of return.
 Mexico is the wellness retreat capital of the Americas, and two destinations stand out for moms wanting that exact reset: San Pancho on the Pacific coast and Tulum on the Caribbean.

 This guide is for the mom planning a 4 to 7 night girls trip with friends, where the goal is restoration, not party.
-Heres which retreats are worth the money, what the daily rhythm actually looks like, and what to pack so you arrive ready.
+Which retreats are worth the money.
+What the daily rhythm actually looks like.
+What to pack so you arrive ready.

 San Pancho vs Tulum for a Wellness Trip